thiagotsalles/BayesianGrowhModelling/README.md

 # Bayesian Growth Modelling
 Research project aimed at modelling the growht (weight) of animals via frequentist and Bayesian approaches.\
 This study is waiting to be published in a journal.
 Once published, further details about the data and methodology and also a link to the paper will be provided.\
-The R_script contains the full methodology and its execution.
+BayesianGrowhModelling.R contains the full methodology and its execution.

 ## Data
 The sample comprises recently observed data.
 The prior information are previous observations of data.\